-Why Are ARVs So High?
+Why Are ARVs Sometimes Inflated?

-- The cost of the airfare
+- The cost of the airfare.

-- Nightly costs for the hotel
+- Nightly costs for the hotel stay.

-- Ticket prices
+- Ticket prices.

-And airfare rates are even more volatile.
-Air ticket prices are seasonal, and can leap in price overnight.
+Airfare rates are even more volatile.
+Air ticket prices are seasonal; they can leap in price overnight.
 Plus, it's impossible to know in advance where the winner will live.
 Airfare to Las Vegas from, say, Los Angeles is going to have a much different cost than airfare from Hawaii, Maine, or Virginia.
 And if the winner lives in a remote area, the number of airlines the winner can use is limited, making the prices even higher.

-It's difficult to predict what a prize will actually be worth, especially for longer-running sweepstakes that could last months or longer.
+It's difficult to predict what a prize will be worth when the winner receives it, especially for longer-running sweepstakes that could last months or longer.